LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/branches.rst

 Switching to an Existing Branch
 -------------------------------

-If the branch already exists, the programmer may want to switch to that branch.
+If the branch already exists, you may want to switch to that branch.
 To do so, the command is ``git checkout <branch name>``.
 Let's switch back to ``main`` real fast.

 .. admonition:: Example